vmstan/gravity-sync/README.md

 - Selecting the SSH authentication mechanism (key-pair or password.)
 - Configuring your key-pair and applying it to your primary Pi-hole.
 - Testing your authentication method, and testing RSYNC to the primary.
+- Perform a backup of the existing Pi-hole database.

+The configuration will be saved as `gravity-sync.conf` in the same folder as the script.
+If you need to make adjustments to your settings in the future, you can edit this file or run the configuration tool to generate a new one.

-After you've completed your configuration, proceed to the Execution phase.
+After you're pleased your configuration, proceed to the Execution phase.

 ## Execution